 Hyperikon LED High Bay Light Fixture

-The Hyperikon high bay fixture also comes with motion sensor technology that works from up to 80 feet away.
+The motion sensor technology is a desirable feature and it works from up to 80 feet away.
 The lights will dims to 10% after 30 seconds of inactivity and after shut off completely.
-You do have the ability to not install the motion sensor at all.
+However, if this is a feature you do not want, it is simple to disable it.

 This light is very bright for a small garage and more suited to the larger garages.
 It is by far the most powerful garage light in this article and offers great value for money compared to other large units.

 - 15 inches x 48 inches x 3.5 inches

 - 4 LED T8 Tube

 - Steel housing with mirror reflection